-- turn market power into gate-keeping power and moral authority by regulating which content and apps gain access to their operating systems and online retail spaces and which do not.
+- 4. turn market power into gate-keeping power and moral authority by regulating which content and apps gain access to their operating systems and online retail spaces and which do not.
 Apple's rules restricting adult content availability on iTunes and and to remove a fund-raising app for Wikileaks on the AppStore illustrate are examples of this.
-Verizon-owned Tumblr's decision to no longer host erotic and adult content posted by its user community as this report was being written so as to avoid repeating its recent experience of being banned from the ever-so important AppStore after illegal content was found on the site is just the most recent example of how "platform power" easily lends itself to moral regulation (see, for example, Feld, 2018). - set de facto corporate policy norms governing the collection, retention and disclosure of personal information to commercial and government third parties, as was the case with Bell's Relevant Ads Program that was withdrawn under pressure from complaints filed with the Office of the Privacy Commissioner and the CRTC and is currently the case in relation to the Facebook/Cambridge Analytica data breach that is now being investigated by national parliaments around the world (ETHI, 2018; CBC, 2018). - set the terms for owning, controlling, syndicating and selling advertising around user created content (Google, Facebook, Twitter) (van Couvering, 2011; Fuchs, 2011). - set the terms for the distribution of income to musicians, journalists and media workers, and authors (Google, Apple, Amazon).

-- Use their gate-keeping power to enroll subscribers, audiences and media technologies in the pursuit of cultural policy goals by, for example, applying a levy on telecoms and internet access providers to support Cancon and other cultural policy goals, or using deep packet inspection techniques to discover and prioritize Canadian content while discouraging access to foreign or "pirated" media content (Geist, 2015; Taylor, 2015). - discourage the use of virtual private networks and anonymizing techniques to reinforce the sanctity of national media content rights markets and the role of advertising in them (Ellis, 2016). - use the media outlets they own in one area to promote their interests in another, as former Vice President Media at Bell, Kevin Crull, did several times before being ousted for meddling in CTV's new coverage (see Telus intervention in Bell Astral, 2.0 pages 4-6 and here, here and here).
+Verizon-owned Tumblr's decision to no longer host erotic and adult content posted by its user community as this report was being written so as to avoid repeating its recent experience of being banned from the ever-so important AppStore after illegal content was found on the site is just the most recent example of how "platform power" easily lends itself to moral regulation (see, for example, Feld, 2018). - 5. use their gate-keeping power to enroll subscribers, audiences and media technologies in the pursuit of cultural policy goals by, for example, applying a levy on telecoms and internet access providers to support Cancon and other cultural policy goals, or using deep packet inspection techniques to discover and prioritize Canadian content while discouraging access to foreign or "pirated" media content (Geist, 2015; Taylor, 2015). - 6. discourage the use of virtual private networks and anonymizing techniques to reinforce the sanctity of national media content rights markets and the role of advertising in them (Ellis, 2016). - 7. use the media outlets they own in one area to promote their interests in another, as former Vice President Media at Bell, Kevin Crull, did several times before being ousted for meddling in CTV's new coverage (see Telus intervention in Bell Astral, 2.0 pages 4-6 and here, here, here and here).

 Good analysis adjusts to new realities, but it also does not dismiss long-standing concerns.
 This is the approach that we strive to follow.
 For example, consider the fact that in the 2011 Canadian federal election every newspaper (except the Toronto Star) that editorially endorsed a candidate for Prime Minister touted Harper for the job.
 Indeed, 95% of editorial opinion at the time expressed support for Harper-roughly three times his standing in opinion polls at the time and the results of the prior election.

-In the 2015 election, seventeen dailies representing 71% of the editorial opinion lined up behind the ruling Conservatives.
-The owners of the Postmedia Group, most notably, directed the ten dailies that comprise its national chain of papers, and the six major Sun dailies in London, Toronto, Ottawa, Winnipeg, Calgary and Edmonton that it acquired in 2015, to publish an editorial endorsement of Steven Harper for Prime Minister (55% of expressed editorial opinion).
+In the 2015 election, seventeen dailies representing 71% of the editorial opinion lined up behind the ruling Conservatives.2 The owners of the Postmedia Group, most notably, directed the ten dailies that comprise its national chain of papers, and the six major Sun dailies in London, Toronto, Ottawa, Winnipeg, Calgary and Edmonton that it acquired in 2015, to publish an editorial endorsement of Steven Harper for Prime Minister (55% of expressed editorial opinion).
 The action ran roughshod over the long-standing convention in journalism circles whereby local editors write their own editorial endorsements, and this raised the hackles of some of the chain's journalists and editors but with no discernible effect.